Program Description and Duration

 Satisfactory Academic Progress

-Progress will be evaluated at 25%, 50%, and 100% of program attempted, and at program completion.
-Students are expected to maintain at least a 2.0 CGPA (C average), or be placed on academic probation.
+Progress will be evaluated at 50% and 100% of program attempted, and at program completion.
+Students are expected to maintain at least a 2.0 CGPA (C average), or will receive an academic warning.
 The maximum time frame for a student to complete the program is no more than 1.5 times the length of the program in weeks.
 Since the program is 36 weeks, this means that all classes, including the intern clinic hours, must be completed with a minimum 2.0 CGPA within 54 weeks in order for a student to graduate.
 Approved leaves of absence do not count against this maximum time frame.
+A student must maintain a minimum pace of progression through the

 Clock Hours and Class Size